Home / Blog / Staff augmentation /Should you hire offshore developers for a startup?

 Offshore software development challenges

-Even though offshoring is a valuable strategy for any company, there are still some challenges.
+Even though offshoring is a valuable strategy, anyone trying to hire offshore developers will face some challenges.
 Managing these challenges requires technical expertise, project management skills, and cultural awareness.

 Time zone differences